 THE GRASS CEILING FOR WOMEN FARMERS

 Looking at the 2012 Census of Agriculture, women make up 30% of all farmers in the US, covering 7% of the land.
 14% of farms having a woman as the principal operator.
 While the number of women farmers has dropped slightly from the 2007 census (from 32% to 30%), there is an upswing in the number of female farmers compared to 2002 levels.
 The numbers have almost tripled in number since 1978.

-The women farmer trend has recently been illustrated perfectly by the Soil Born Farms Urban Education and Agriculture Project, who offer yearly apprenticeships to wannabe farmers, and found that their entire 2016 team were female.
+The women farmer trend has recently been illustrated perfectly by the Soil Born Farms Urban Education and Agriculture Project, a recipient of a FruitGuys Community Fund grant, who offers yearly apprenticeships to wannabe farmers, and found that their entire 2016 team were female.
 The reason for this growth isn’t necessarily clear but the project co-founder thinks that it has something to do with the turn towards more sustainable agriculture that is calling women back to the profession.